HOA Survey Affidavit 2026: Complete Guide for Construction Permits in Miami-Dade, Broward, and Palm Beach Counties

 Introduction to the HOA Survey Affidavit

 The HOA Survey Affidavit is a sworn document, executed by the property owner and notarized, that confirms that proposed construction has been reviewed and approved by the relevant homeowner association and that the proposed work complies with the association's recorded covenants, conditions, and restrictions, the association's architectural design guidelines, and the survey documentation accompanying the construction permit application.
-The affidavit serves as the formal evidence of homeowner association concurrence with the proposed work and is a common element of construction permit applications in jurisdictions with substantial master-planned community development.
+The affidavit serves as the formal evidence of homeowner association concurrence with the proposed work and is a common element of construction permit applications in jurisdictions with master-planned community development.

 The affidavit interacts with the boundary survey, the site plan, the architectural drawings, and the homeowner association architectural review committee's approval letter.
 Together, these documents demonstrate to the permitting authority that the proposed work has been properly coordinated with the association, that the work complies with the association's design standards, and that the property owner has acknowledged in writing the obligation to comply with the association's covenants throughout construction and after completion.